gluru/gluru.github.io/index.md

 Welcome to the MIND's devevelopers knowledgebase.
 Here you will find instructions on how to use Kare's APIs and SDKs in order to customise your experience.

+## APIs and SDKs

-## Javascript SDK, Widget and Website integration
+### Javascript SDK, Widget and Website integration

-The simplest way to integrate the Widget with your website is by using the[Javascript SDK](./javascript-sdk).
+The simplest way to integrate the Widget with your website is by using the [Javascript SDK](./javascript-sdk).
 The JS-SDK documentation explains how to enable the Widget as well as how to configure custom operations such as callbacks and profiling.

 It is also possible to use our JS-SDK in conjunction with [Google Tag Manager (GTM) section](./google-tag-manager).
 GTM facilitates to enable advanced features such as [custom events tracking](./tracking-documentation), A/B testing and/or to load the Widget with different configurations.

-## REST APIs
+### REST APIs

 To explore our REST apis please see the following [REST APIs](http://gluru-docs.s3-website-eu-west-1.amazonaws.com/public/)

+## Research, publications and patents

+Our research is available through our [research lab](https://www.researchgate.net/lab/KARE-Knowledgeware-Michele-Sama) hosted by Research Gate.

 <script>
   window.GLR = {